yannick-lc/test-servier/README.md

 Two deep learning models are available:
 - a 3-layer fully-connected network based on Morgan fingerprints of the molecules.
+- a 2-layer LSTM based on the text representations (SMILE) of the molecules.

 ## Performance